 In contrast to adding new nodes, relocation of deployed nodes in mobile wireless sensor networks seems to be an effective solution to cope with undesirable, unpredictable and uncontrolled network topology changes due to nodes' drift and failure.
 At the price of less global control, there is a trend in recent years towards giving nodes more autonomy and devising localized relocation algorithms to address challenges of network topology control in harsh and hostile environments in the absence of centralized control.
 Inspired by laws of nature, a large variety of distributed node relocation algorithms have been designed to alleviate undesirable oscillations caused by local interactions and uncertainties among autonomous nodes as they reach their desired formations.
 Force-based distributed relocation algorithms governed by virtual push-pull forces among autonomous nodes are among such aforesaid algorithms.
 Adapting fuzzy logic model in exerting proper amount of forces to reduce node movement oscillation seems to be promising as its conforms well with uncertainties and interactions of autonomous nodes.
 However, parameters of fuzzy logic relocation model should be tuned so to enable nodes to exert proper amount of forces among their in-range neighbours.
 In this paper, by using particle swarm optimization, parameters of fuzzy relocation model are obtained based on the desired combinations of performance metrics within nodes' range in each movement iteration.
 The result shows that our model either outperforms or matches DSSA movement model. © 2013 IEEE.

-Zhang, S & Franklin, DR 2014, 'Feasibility study on the implementation of IEEE 802.11 on cloud-based radio over fibre architecture', Communications (ICC), 2014 IEEE International Conference on, IEEE International Conference on Communications, IEEE, Sydney, pp. 2891-2896.View/Download from: UTS OPUS or Publisher's site
+Zhang, S & Franklin, DR 2014, 'Feasibility study on the implementation of IEEE 802.11 on cloud-based radio over fibre architecture', Communications (ICC), 2014 IEEE International Conference on, IEEE International Conference on Communications, IEEE, Sydney, pp. 2891-2896.View/Download from: Publisher's site

 This paper investigates the throughput performance of the IEEE 802.11 MAC when the physical layer is implemented remotely on a cloud-based SDR platform.
 An analytical model which considers a non-zero late ACK arrival probability is proposed to analyse throughput performance.
 Both conventional DCF and the Block ACK enhancement from current IEEE 802.11 standards are analysed using the proposed model.
 Results show that the network delay variance significantly degrades the performance of conventional DCF while enabling Block ACK significantly reduces this degradation.

-Barua, B, Abolhasan, M, Franklin, DR & Safaei, F 2013, 'SEP of Multihop Relay Networks in Nakagami-m Fading Channels', Proceedings of thte IEEE 78th Vehicular Technology Conference, IEEE Vehicular Technology Conference, IEEE, Las Vegas, NV, USA, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Barua, B, Abolhasan, M, Franklin, DR & Safaei, F 2013, 'SEP of Multihop Relay Networks in Nakagami-m Fading Channels', Proceedings of thte IEEE 78th Vehicular Technology Conference, IEEE Vehicular Technology Conference, IEEE, Las Vegas, NV, USA, pp. 1-5.View/Download from: Publisher's site

 In this paper we analyze the error performance of a cooperative multihop parallel relay network over Nakagami-m fading channels using M-ary Phase-shift keying (MPSK) modulation.
 We derive the general closed form expression of the symbol error probability (SEP) and present numerical results on the performance of the network.